-WHEREAS, the Board of Supervisors, through Resolution No. 190547 on July 11, 2019, amended the Administrative Code to create an Office of Racial Equity as a Division of the Human Rights Commission, with authority to create a citywide Racial Equity Framework, analyze the impact of Board ordinances on racial equity, and create a racial reconciliation process; require City departments to create Racial Equity Action Plans and to provide annual updates on such Plans; require City departments to designate employees as racial equity leaders, and require the Department of Human Resources to produce an annual report concerning racial equity in the City workforce; and, example, the Mission Area Plan includes an objective that recognizing the Mission as the center of Latino life in San Francisco.
+WHEREAS, The Board of Supervisors, through Resolution No. 190547 on July 11, 2019, amended the Administrative Code to create an Office of Racial Equity as a Division of the Human Rights Commission, with authority to create a citywide Racial Equity Framework, analyze the impact of Board ordinances on racial equity, and create a racial reconciliation process; require City departments to create Racial Equity Action Plans and to provide annual updates on such Plans; require City departments to designate employees as racial equity leaders, and require the Department of Human Resources to produce an annual report concerning racial equity in the City workforce; and,

+WHEREAS, The General Plan includes multiple Area Plans encompassing the areas where people of color have settled and recognizing the importance of their contributions to the City's rich cultural fabric.
+For example, the Mission Area Plan includes an objective that recognizing the Mission as the center of Latino life in San Francisco.
 Similarly, the East SoMa Area Plan and the Western SoMa Area Plans recognize the SoMa as the center of Filipino-American life in San Francisco.
 The Chinatown Area Plan includes an objective that directs the City to preserve the cultural heritage there as well.
-In contrast, the Hunters Point Shipyard Area Plan and the Bayview Hunters Point Area Plan, the two Area Plans encompassing the City's largest concentration of Black residents, lacks any explicit objectives or policies recognizing the Bayview as one of the areas integral to Black San Francisco or directing the City to preserve physical or cultural resources there.
+In contrast, the San Francisco General Plan also lacks any references to the Mission being of significance to the American Indian community, and any explicit language recognizing the contributions of this community or directing the City to preserve cultural or physical resources that honor this community.
+In addition, the Hunters Point Shipyard Area Plan and the Bayview Hunters Point Area Plan, the two Area Plans encompassing the City's largest concentration of Black residents, also lack any explicit objectives or policies recognizing the Bayview as one of the areas integral to Black San Francisco or directing the City to preserve physical or cultural resources there.
 Further, the General Plan lacks any Area Plan for the Western Addition, another area of the City replete with the physical and cultural assets of Black San Francisco; and,